 According to Cherita O’Dell, Million Dollar Homes and Barbados Real Estate 246 broker, luxury beachfront condominiums in the south coast range from US$3.75 million to US$ 5 million.
 Meanwhile, condominiums across from the beach cost from US$ 450,000 to US$ 650,000.

 The Crane Resort and Residences, built in 1887, is one of the oldest resorts in Barbados.
 Its residential component has expanded over the years, and new villa-style residences have been completed in 2009.
-Full ownership homes in the Crane are sold starting at around US$ 617,000, according to Terra Caribbean.
+Full ownership homes in the Crane are sold at prices ranging from US$777,000 to US$1,946,000, according to Terra Caribbean’s 2020 report.

 The Ocean One, a six-storey apartment complex located within the popular South Coast area of Maxwell, currently offers three-bedroom units from US$685,000 to US$700,000 and penthouses for US$2.2 million.